Beyond Digitization: How AI Protocols are Reshaping India's Fragmented Healthcare Infrastructure

 What Exactly Is an 'AI-Driven Protocol Layer' in Healthcare?

-1. Normalization and Mapping: It doesn't just store the data; it maps diverse local terminologies (which vary by region and hospital) to globally recognized standards like SNOMED CT or ICD-10.
-This standardization is the single biggest technical hurdle it overcomes, creating true interoperability.
+- Normalization and Mapping: It maps local medical terms to global standards like SNOMED CT or ICD-10.
+This is the biggest hurdle to clear for real interoperability.

-How Does Svasth.ai Operationalize Data Capture in the Field?
+How Does Svasth.ai Make Data Capture Work in the Real World?

 Beyond the Electronic Record: Achieving True Interoperability